mojaloop/mini-loop/README.md

 ./mini-loop/install/mini-loop/scripts/miniloop-local-install.sh -m install_ml  # deploy and configure the mojaloop helm chart from the local $HOME/helm repository that the script creates
 ```
 ## accessing Mojaloop from beyond "localhost" (e.g. from a linux or OSX laptop)
 The mini-loop scripts add the required host names to the 127.0.0.1 entry in the /etc/hosts of the "install system" i.e. the system where Mojaloop is deployed.
-To access mojaloop from beyond this system it is necessary to:-
+To access Mojaloop from beyond this system it is necessary to:-
 1. ensure that http / port 80 is accessible on the install system.
 For instance if mini-loop has installed Mojaloop onto a VM in the cloud then it will be necessary to ensure that the cloud network security rules allow inbound traffic on port 80 to that VM.
 2. copy the hosts on 127.0.0.1 from the /etc/hosts of the "install system" and add these hosts to an entry for the external/public ip address of that install system in the /etc/hosts file of the laptop you are using.

- For example if Mojaloop is installed on a cloud VM with a public IP of 192.168.56.100  The add an entry to your laptop's /etc/hosts similar to ...
+ For example if Mojaloop is installed on a cloud VM with a public IP of 192.168.56.100  Then add an entry to your laptop's /etc/hosts similar to ...
 ```
 192.168.56.100 ml-api-adapter.local central-ledger.local account-lookup-service.local account-lookup-service-admin.local quoting-service.local central-settlement-service.local transaction-request-service.local central-settlement.local bulk-api-adapter.local moja-simulator.local sim-payerfsp.local sim-payeefsp.local sim-testfsp1.local sim-testfsp2.local sim-testfsp3.local sim-testfsp4.local mojaloop-simulators.local finance-portal.local operator-settlement.local settlement-management.local testing-toolkit.local testing-toolkit-specapi.local
 ```